OnePlus 8T: Reception

 an 8.4/10 from Engadget, and a 3.5/5 from Digital Trends.
 The phone was praised for its performance, display, software, battery life, and 65 W charging speeds.
 However, its camera, while nonetheless commended, was criticized as lacking when compared to other flagship phones, with the macro and monochrome lenses being considered superfluous or gimmicky.
 The exclusion of an IP rating (except in phones sold by T-Mobile US) and wireless charging were additionally seen as drawbacks.

 Reviewers generally felt the OnePlus 8T to be an incremental improvement from the OnePlus 8.
-The high-end model with 12 GB RAM and 256 GB UFS was criticized as being overpriced; being the only model sold in the US in contrast to other countries, some suggested that potential US buyers should consider other competing phones or those from OnePlus.
+The high-end model with 12 GB RAM and 256 GB UFS was criticized as being overpriced; being the only model sold in the US in contrast to other countries, some suggested that potential buyers there should consider other competing phones or those from OnePlus.

-OnePlus 9R

-OnePlus re-released 8T as OnePlus 9R as part of the OnePlus 9 series on April 14, 2021.
-It runs on OxygenOS 11.2.4.4 compared to 11.0.4.
-It also runs on a new chipset, the Qualcomm Snapdragon 870 5G and a slightly improved Octa-core CPU (1x 3.2 GHz Kryo 585 + 3x 2.42 Kryo 585* + 4x 1.8 GHz Kryo 585) with a new memory option, 256 GB + 8 GB RAM.
-But it lacks CDMA connection and SBAS.
-It is available in Lake Blue and Carbon Black for $424.79 (128GB + 8GB RAM option).

-It also has another version OnePlus 9RT, released on October 13, 2021, and October 19, 2021, in general availability.
-The OnePlus 9RT has a larger 6.62" screen compared to vanilla 9 and 9R.
-It runs on ColorOS 12 with a Qualcomm Snapdragon 888 5G chipset and has CDMA and EVDO connections.
-It has a 50MP main camera with OIS, 16MP 123˚ ultrawide angle camera and a 2MP macro camera.
-Some of the specifications stay the same.
-But however, it runs on AMOLED screen instead of Fluid AMOLED compared to vanilla 9 and 9R.
-It also lacks monochromatic camera.
-It is available on Hacker Black, Blue and Nano Silver colors.

-(*) The part of CPU stays the same.